vasilislasdas/motionretargeting/README.md

 - The weights of the trained retargeter network(**retargeter_final.zip**).
 This is the most important file.
 If you want to perform retargeting, copy it to the evaluation folder and rename it **retargeter.zip**
 - The losses during training, which can be used later for plotting.

-Specifying multiple hypermater values in the *net_conf.txt* file will lead to multiple folders created.
+Specifying multiple hyperparameter values in the *net_conf.txt* file will lead to multiple folders created.

 ### Plotting losses